Hub-of-all-Things/doc/source/index.md

 ### Creating Accounts

-To create a new `User`, the API request body should contain a new User `ID`, `email`, `pass` (which is bcrypt-hashed as application developers would request the paltform provider to create an account on their behalf) `name` and `role`.
+To create a new `User`, the API request body should contain a new User `ID`, `email`, `pass` (password, which is bcrypt-hashed as application developers would request the paltform provider to create an account on their behalf) `name` and `role`.
 Role can be defined as `dataDebit` or `dataCredit`.
 The special `owner` and `platform` accounts can only be created at the time of creating a HAT and can not be added/replaced/disabled later.
 The API request should then be posted to `/users/user` endpoint.
-Note that in order to create a new Account.

 > Example of creating a new Direct Debit Account: